-Many times when someone is crying, the feeling is negative.
+There are many people who don’t believe that it is okay to cry.
+Many of us find crying to be embarrassing or the emotions that come with it to only be negative.
 Sadness, anger, hurt, or disturbing thoughts can make people cry, though people also cry tears of joy.
-Although crying is not a pleasant experience all the time, crying is a very positive thing and there are benefits to crying.
+Although crying is not always a pleasant experience, crying is a very positive thing with benefits.
 Crying is communication, it’s self-soothing, it creates empathy, and it’s healing.

 Crying Is Communication

 Studies show that crying is unique to humans, and emotional crying appears to have developed from animal distress calls.
 Babies cry as their only form of communication, and they do so instinctually upon birth.
-The unique thing about human babies is that they are incapable of helping themselves at even the most basic level or communicating with normal speech; they are entirely dependent on their parent and their only form of communication for survival is crying.
-The distress felt from crying can trigger sensory nerves that bring tears, alerting the caretaker or someone else that they are in need.
+The unique thing about human babies is that they are incapable of helping themselves at even the most basic level or communicating with normal speech.
+They are entirely dependent on their parents and their only form of communication for survival is crying.
+The distress felt from crying can trigger sensory nerves that bring tears, alerting their caretaker that they are in need.

 Crying in older children, teens, and adults signals more complex things.
 Many older children and adults cry when they are overwhelmed, communicating that something is wrong or that they need support.
-It’s natural to cry in front of people who feel safe and nurturing because the crier knows that person will care for them.
+It’s natural to cry in front of people who feel safe and nurturing.
+This is because they will help care for you.
 It’s also natural to cry in front of people who scare you, or who make you feel small.
 There is no shame in crying since crying is a normal response to complex situations.
 Crying is the body’s way of communicating that one needs something, and they’ve had that instinct since birth.

 Crying Is Self-Soothing and Helps With Emotional Regulation

 Many people choose to cry in solitude.
 This is normal because it helps with self-soothing, but not in the way one might think.
-Self-soothing uses methods of calming down that are serene, peaceful, quiet, and meant to help one get to a state of peace.
+Self-soothing uses methods of calming down that are serene, peaceful and quiet.
+They are meant to help one get to a state of peace.
 Crying escalates before de-escalating into self-soothing methods.

 Crying is a great way to let out pent-up energy or repressed feelings.
-Crying can help people work through things that are bothering them and help them stop and see when they need a break.
+It can help people work through things that are bothering them and help them see that they need a break.
 Crying can be seen as “breaking down” or halting important ventures.
 However, it helps people’s bodies to let everything out and calm down.
 Crying is referred to as emotion-focused coping in this aspect.
-Many times when people are finished crying they are tired and worn out, but more able to focus on self-soothing and working out what’s bothering them.
+Many times when people are finished crying they are tired and worn out.
+But they are then better able to focus on self-soothing and working out what’s bothering them.